Q:

 3. Enzymatic Conversion

-When selecting a method for the production of butyric acid, several factors need to be considered, including cost, scalability, and environmental impact.
-Chemical methods, while effective, often involve the use of harsh reagents and can generate hazardous waste.
-In contrast, biological fermentation methods offer a more sustainable and environmentally friendly alternative, especially when using renewable resources or waste materials.
+When selecting a method to the production of butyric acid, several factors need to be considered, including cost, scalability, and environmental impact.
+For instance Chemical methods, while efficiently, often involve the consumption of harsh reagents and is able to generate hazardous discarded materials.
+In contrast, biological fermentation methods offer a greater sustainable and environmentally friendly alternative, especially when using renewable resources or discarded materials.
+I've found that Moreover, advancements in biotechnology and enzyme engineering are paving the way to greater efficient and sustainable methods of preparation of butyric acid, allowing to higher yields and fewer environmental consequences.
+From what I've seen, summary

 Cancel submit